UK Coronavirus restrictions could be lifted in June: The PM’s road map to exiting lockdown misery

 Following its approval on 2nd December 2020, the first person in the world received Pfizer’s COVID-19 vaccine in the UK, which took place at University Hospital, Coventry.

-Professor Whitty has warned that social distancing restrictions in the UK will not be eased until at least 20 million vulnerable UK citizens have received the vaccine.
-With the UK now surpassing 15 million vaccinations, the nation is certainly edging closer to reaching normality.
+Professor Whitty had previously warned that social distancing restrictions in the UK will not be eased until at least 20 million vulnerable UK citizens have received the vaccine.
+With the UK now surpassing 21 million vaccinations, the nation is edging closer to reaching normality.

 Since the rollout of the Pfizer vaccine, two NHS nurses have reported an allergic reaction, though each soon recovered after receiving the necessary treatment.
 The Medicines and Healthcare products Regulatory Agency (MHRA) have since stated that those with a significant history with allergic reactions should avoid receiving Pfizer’s vaccine.